caddyserver/caddy/aqfer/README.md

 # Architecture Description

 ## Setup

 - Configure variables on first section fo Makefile
 - If needed, alter values on cloudformation templates
 - In the aqfer directory, copy .yml_template files (removing _template from file name), assign AWS credential values
   - There is a line in the gitignore to keep docker-compose files with AWS credentials from being commited
+- Make sure that the docker-compose files are pointing to the right images
+- Make sure that the FROM commands are pointing to the right images in the Dockerfiles (including in integration tests)

 ## AWS Stack

 ### Databases

 #### EC Components
 - ElastiCache with static values of **1** node **redis** engine. *AvailabilityZone*, *NodeType*, *ClusterName* are configurable values.
 - ElastiCache SecurityGroup has generic description. *SecurityGroupName* and *VPC* are configurable values.